Authentication and permissions in the REST API

 /api/<version>/swagger.json: Returns the swagger definition of all endpoints in a given API version.
 For example,

-After successful authentication of a user, endpoints check the user has permission to perform the requested action.
-Users require the same permissions as if they were attempting the action through the equivalent user interface or command line tool.
-For example, if a user does not have permission to start new discovery runs in the user interface, they cannot do it from the REST API either.
-If the user lacks the required permission, a
+After successful authentication of a user, endpoints check whether the user has permission to perform the requested action.
+Users must be granted the same rights as if they were attempting the action through the equivalent user interface or command line tool.
+For example, if a user does not have the right to add a device to a particular realm in the user interface, that user cannot do it from the REST API either.
+If the user lacks the required right, a

-403 Forbidden status code is returned from the endpoint.
+403 Forbidden status code is returned by the endpoint.